 The St Andrew’s Cross spider, Argiope keyserlingi, is very common in our gardens and it is named for its trademark, an “x” cross built into its web, this being the symbol of the Scottish patron saint.
 (Why?
 Find out here.)

 This mid-sized female, however, wasn’t going to stop with an “x” but had added half of a central vertical stroke and a hint of the other half when I saw her yesterday.
 Her web is the same today, so that must be how she likes it.
 Why?
-No-one knows.
-In fact, no-one knows why spiders add any of these decorations to their webs.
+Continue reading “The individualist”

 As regular readers will be aware, I like spiders as well as butterflies and birds.
 I was very pleased when I heard the first hints that a new guide to them might be on the way, the more so since the author-to-be was my regular mentor in all things arachnological through his site Arachne.org and the Spiders of Australia flickr group.
 When he asked whether he could use a couple of my photos Continue reading “A Field Guide to Spiders of Australia”